tiffanybibby/hair-store-inventory/README.md

 - Create and use external Airtable api
+- Utilize React Router, installed via NPM.
+- Implement an organized and understandable React file structure.
 - Working nav on homepage
-- Successfully render data according to page
+- Successfully render data according to component
-- Successfully delete data from page & update Airtable
+- Use Axios to consume data from Airtable, and GET/render that data in your components.
+- Use Axios to POST/create new data on Airtable.
-- Use forms to create and update Airtable
+- Use Axios to either PUT/update & DELETE to Airtable
-- Use of CSS styling
+- Use of CSS styling/Styled components
+- Use flexbox or CSS Grid
+- Implement responsive design on 2 screen sizes, using a media query
+- Deploy via Netlify.

 #### PostMVP